IMED2001 Body Defences

 - Students are able to (1) describe and discuss common human bacterial infections; (2) describe and discuss common antibiotic treatments; (3) describe and discuss common human viral infections; (4) describe and discuss common human fungal infections; (5) describe and discuss common human parasitic infections; (6) define and discuss the processes and need for proper sterilisation and disinfection; (7) describe the structure and organisation of the immune system; (8) describe the early defences against infection including barriers, inflammation, complement, cytokines, and antiviral responses; (9) describe the process of antigen capture, antigen presentation, and antigen recognition by the adaptive immune system; (10) describe activation of T cells and the effector mechanisms of T cell mediated immunity; (11) describe activation of B cells, production of antibody and the effector mechanisms of humoral immunity; (12) describe immunological memory and apply to vaccination; (13) apply foundational immunology principles to infer the outcome of immune deficiency, hypersensitivity or autoimmunity; and (14) apply the basics of diagnostic microbiology and immunology to solve simple clinical cases.

-- Indicative assessments in this unit are as follows: (1) final examination; (2) mid semester tests; and (3) worksheets.
+- Indicative assessments in this unit are as follows: (1) final examination; (2) mid semester tests; and (3) practical and tutorial assessments.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.